Top 11 Logistics ERP Software Solutions for Businesses in 2026

 Oracle NetSuite ERP

-Logistics and distribution companies seeking a cloud ERP logistics with real-time updates for orders, inventory, and finances find NetSuite appealing.
+Logistics and distribution companies seeking a cloud ERP with real-time updates for orders, inventory, and finances find NetSuite appealing.
 In addition to mobile capabilities of warehouse ERP solutions that can assist with warehouse-floor execution, it emphasizes integrated demand planning, inventory management, and predictive analytics driven by AI.

 Infor Supply Chain Management (SCM)